My most sincere apologies! It seems I haven't updated this story since February. Go figure, that's about the same time my son was born...

 River tried to digest this, wondering why it suddenly just didn't sit right.
 Was she just being childish?
 Afraid of getting to the end of the book and there not being any more?

-River looked up at him, surprised.
-"Really, Jack?" she asked.
+River looked up at Jack, surprised.
+"Really?" she asked.

 "Well, yeah," he said, a little uncertainly.
 "Like you said, Mum," he told Rose, "maybe it'd help put things in perspective.
 It couldn't do any harm, and at the worst we'd have something to laugh over at Christmas."